Building Activity Management System (BAMS)

 - Online Portal Application – BAMS enables online applications to apply for one building permit number at a time.

-Building surveyors need to determine the method they will be using from 1 July 2019.
-For building surveyors planning on uploading CSV files, it is suggested that you either have a third-party software provider or an in-house provider who can ensure the CSV file is correctly formatted, so that it validates with BAMS.
-It is also suggested that, if you are using a third-party software provider or an in-house provider, you get in contact with them to ensure they are engaged with the VBA and that you and the provider are ready for 1 July.
+For building surveyors uploading CSV files, it is suggested that you either have a third-party software provider or an in-house provider who can ensure the CSV file is correctly formatted, so that it validates with BAMS.

 Please refer to our Frequently Asked Questions for general information about the Building Activity Management System.

-- For general BAMS enquiries, please email BAMS@vba.vic.gov.au.
+- For general BAMS enquiries, you can email.

 - BPN Industry Support Line – 1300 241 104